 Epoxy is usually the best glue for metal-to-metal joints.
 Epoxy for metal, like other forms of the adhesive, comes in two parts: a resin and a hardener.
 They need to be mixed together in equal proportions.
 Sometimes they come in handy twin plungers that ensure equal measures, though individual tubes are more common.

 Once fully cured (drying times are compared below) the bond is very hard, waterproof, and can be sanded or drilled.
 Most also withstand large variations in temperature.
 A useful feature of metal epoxy glue is that it doesn’t conduct electricity.
-It is the most versatile of glues for metal, capable of bonding virtually all materials.
+It is the most versatile of glues for metal, capable of metal bonding or gluing virtually all materials.

 Polyurethane glues have long been popular as woodworking adhesives and for construction use.
 While they do not form as strong a bond as epoxy, they can nevertheless be a good glue for metal, particularly when securing to other materials.